jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < ... yes this is  a section >

-Shit.
+Darn.
 What if you want to group members that are excluded.
 Then the parent adds a grouping to the child type.
 Oops this grouping is not part of the child type.
 Well.. it can’t be used then.

 I can use this notation: